Carige seen heading towards cash call after writedowns

 The Bank of Italy, which has carried out a detailed inspection of Carige as part of a sector audit, said in a confidential report seen by Reuters in September that Carige may need more than 800 million euros to repair its balance sheet.

-Carige has recently overhauled its entire board and last week appointed Piero Montani, formerly at rival Banca Popolare di Milano, as the new chief executive with a mandate to turn the lender around.
+Carige has recently overhauled its entire board and last week appointed Piero Montani, formerly at rival Banca Popolare di Milano PMII.MI, as the new chief executive with a mandate to turn the lender around.

 Montani said late on Monday the bank will need a capital increase, but did not elaborate on the size or the time frame.

-“The uncertainties regarding the potential right issue are mounting,” said Italian broker Banca Akros.
+“The uncertainties regarding the potential right issue are mounting and we reiterate our prudence on the stock with a ‘hold’ recommendation,” said Italian broker Banca Akros.

+At 1040 GMT shares in Carige were down 4.2 percent, underperforming a 0.9 percent fall in the European banking index .SX7P.

 ($1 = 0.7459 euros)